mikamautnerrohde/researchproject/rp-project-rubrics.md

 |Final report  |50%  |Internal assessor and external assessor |6.0 |
 |Oral presentation  |10%  |Internal assessor |5.5 |

-To determine the grades for these components, assessors can use the holistic rubrics listed below.
+To determine the grades for these components, assessors can use the rubrics listed below.
 Note that the weight of the different columns *within* the rubrics is at the discretion of the assessor.
 This is done because different projects require different emphases.

 ## Experimental work (40%)
 |Dimension  |Insufficient (5.5 or less) |Sufficient (6.0 - 7.9) |Good (8.0 - 8.9)| Excellent (9.0 or higher)|